-Film to DVD and Digital TransferSpecialists in Converting 8mm, Super 8 and 16mm Film to DVD, CD, Digital MP4, MOV, AVI and Blu ray
+Film to Digital and DVD ConversionSpecialists in Converting 8mm, Super 8 and 16mm Film to Digital, DVD, CD, MP4, MOV, AVI and Blu ray

-8mm, Super 8 film and 16mm film to DVD and digital conversion
+8mm, Super 8 film and 16mm film to Digital and DVD conversion

-When you’re ready to transfer your home movies, 8mm film or 16mm film to DVD or digital files how do you know where to start?
+When you’re ready to convert your home movies, 8mm film or 16mm film to digital files or DVD how do you know where to start?
 How much does it cost to transfer film to digital video?
 Is it better to convert film to digital or DVD?
 Can 16mm or 8mm films still be transferred?
 Below we’ve provided information and links to articles that should help you find the right film transfer service for your project.

 A lot of people ask about converting film to CD.
 CDs only hold up to about 700mb of information which is not a lot when it comes to film.
 CDs were originally used for music and audio and that’s the ideal media.